 In this sense, the e-Cardiology Working Group carries on activities that could be considered as a service to other ESC Working Groups and the ESC community in general.

-The Working Group on e-Cardiology is closely linked with the Computing in Cardiology (CinC) organization, which manages the annual Computing in Cardiology meeting.
+The Working Group on e-Cardiology is closely linked with the Computing in Cardiology (CinC) organisation, which manages the annual Computing in Cardiology meeting.
 The Chairman of the Working Group is an ex-officio member of the Computing in Cardiology Board and participates in the abstract selection process.
 From 2014, the President of CinC has also become an ex-officio member of the Working Group on e-Cardiology nucleus.

 The Working Group has established a successful and productive collaboration with the European Heart Rhythm Association (EHRA), including contributions to the EHRA meeting by proposing sessions and symposia.
-Among others, the Working Group has a permanent representative at the Board of EHRA and in the Editorial Board of EP Europace — The European Journal of Pacing, Arrhythmias and Cardiac Electrophysiology, which is an official journal of the Working Group.
+Among others, the Working Group has a permanent representative at the Board of EHRA and in the Editorial Board of EP Europace - The European Journal of Pacing, Arrhythmias and Cardiac Electrophysiology, which is also the official journal of the Working Group.

 The Working Group has established a successful and productive collaboration with the European Association of Cardiovascular Imaging (EACVI), including contributions to the Euroecho - Imaging meeting by proposing sessions and symposiums, and discounted fees for non-cardiologists members of our WG.
 Moreover, the Working Group has a permanent representative in the Editorial Board of the European Heart Journal - Cardiovascular Imaging